Kray-G/kinx/docs/index.md

 *   [mixin](spec/statement/mixin.md)
 *   [using](spec/statement/using.md)

+`mixin` is a special declaration used to include `Module` component.
+This statement will be described also in `Module` section again.
-By the way, declaration of a Function or a Class, etc, is described not in this section but in **Definitions** section.
+And a declaration of a Function or a Class, etc, is described not in this section but in **Definitions** section.

 #### Flow Control